renpy/renpy/sphinx/source/style.rst

 see which styles are being used by a displayable.

-To activate the style inspector, place the mouse over a displayable, and press shift+I. Ren'Py will display a list of displayables that include the mouse position, in the order they are drawn to the screen.
+To activate the style inspector, place the mouse over a displayable, and press Shift+I. Ren'Py will display a list of displayables that include the mouse position, in the order they are drawn to the screen.
 (That is, the last displayable is the one on top of the others.)